crenteriam/crenteriam.github.oi/research.md

 - Recovering trust in government

-Seeking answers for these challenges, I explore the interactions between social and technological change, social mobilization, and citizen participation; the evolution of bureaucracies in the XXI Century; and the causes and consequences of the declining trust in government.
+Seeking answers for these challenges, I explore the interactions between social and technological change, social mobilization, and citizen participation; track the changes of bureaucracies in the XXI Century; and the causes and consequences of the declining trust in government.

 <!--TEXT ENDS HERE-->
 <center>